rodmoioliveira/soccer-knockout-standings/README.md

-# binary-tree-knockouts
+# heap-like-knockouts
-Knockout standings implemented with a binary tree data structure.
+Knockout standings implemented with a heap data structure.